gigachadsoham/gigachadsoham/README.md

 - 👋 Hi, I’m @gigachadsoham
-- 👀 I’m interested in video games
+- 👀 I’m interested in video editing
-- 🌱 I’m currently learning computer science engineering(2nd Year)
+- 🌱 I’m currently learning computer science engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI, ML and Data Science projects
-- 📫 How to reach me instagram: sohamdoesart
+- 📫 How to reach me instagram: editorsohamp

 <!---
 gigachadsoham/gigachadsoham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.